kakamband/youtube-video-automator/intros_or_outros/readme.md

-# This file will temporarily contain the intros and outros that users are uploading.
+# This folder will temporarily contain the intros and outros that users are uploading.